 If a student must leave during lunch, please allow for extra time for the student to be located.
 If a student must leave around lunchtime, we recommend checking your child out 5 minutes before or after the lunch period.
-With over 1100 students, it is very difficult to find specific students during lunch.
+With close to 1000 students, it is very difficult to find specific students during lunch.